sparanoid/slimpack/README.txt

 **Available Modules**

-The following modules are available in Jetpack Slim:
+The following modules are available in Slimpack:

 * Carousels
 * Contact Form